wrex/lessons/content/post/2019-3-1-beginner-blues.md

 When you lose your place in a band situation, it's almost always best to just **take your hands off the guitar** and wait a few measures until you are certain where you are before picking up again.
 Silence will invariably sound better than something flat wrong.

 The only way to avoid getting lost at all is to practice the progression so many times that it becomes subconscious.
-It's also important to eliminate any uneccessary complexity and just focus on the progression until you hear it in your sleep.
+It's also important to eliminate any unnecessary complexity and just focus on the progression until you hear it in your sleep.

 {{< youtube of4Fjme32eQ  >}}